-Durant High School Students will be ineligible to participate in athletics for 1 game date whenever a failing grade is reported at any 6 week or Mid Term Progress Check.
-The 1 game date suspension will stay in effect until served or the next six-week grade check takes place.
-If the student continues to a failing grade, it will be handled on an individual basis as per the rules stated in each individual sports handbook.
+DURANT HIGH SCHOOL STUDENTS will be ineligible to participate in athletics for 1 week whenever a failing grade is reported at any 6 week or Mid Term Progress Check.
+The student-athlete will remain ineligible for another week the student-athlete continues to have a failing grade.
 Any student who fails a course at the semester will be ineligible for 30 days in accordance with state guidelines.